bullseye555/pagermon_utilities/README.md

 # [PagerMon]([https://hrng.io/](https://github.com/pagermon/pagermon)https://github.com/pagermon/pagermon)
 ## Pagermon Utilities

-This utilities suite has been created with some simple maintenance in mind
+This utilities suite has been created with some simple maintenance in mind, and a follow-the-bouncing-ball to do a clean install of PagerMon (as there were some... irregularities when I did it in early 2024)

 Note that all data cleansing is as per decodes performed in Victoria, Australia, and your specific circumstances may vary!
 The owner & collaborators of this repository hold no responsibility for messages that have been deleted by using the scripts in this repository without reviewing and (where appropriate) updating requirements